 A further designation was created in March 2022 in order to assist Ukrainian and other refugees that settle in the Charity's beneficial area.
-Grants of £23,110 (2022: £Nil) have been awarded during the year from this fund and the remaining balance un-designated.
+This fund was undesignated on 31 March 2023.

-Household Support Fund

-Relates to distribution of government funding via Wychavon District Council and other local advice centres.
+Household Support Fund Relates to the distribution of government funding received via Wychavon District Council and other local advice centres.